 All that said, there is more work to do.
-There are still significant differences evident across the world in the nature and degree of individual states' commitment to R2P, and it is important that these be minimized in the years ahead if the new norm is to further consolidate and flourish, and be the framework within which atrocity crime issues are effectively addressed in practice.
-It is particularly important that the states, and groups of states, that will matter most in the world of the 21st century - not just the US, China, European Union and Russia, but emerging major powers like the other "BRICS" states, India, Brazil and South Africa - stay so far as possible on the same page, not least when it comes to the most sensitive and difficult of all R2P issues, the use of coercive military force.6
+There are still significant differences evident across the world in the nature and degree of individual states' commitment to R2P, and (p.
+916) it is important that these be minimized in the years ahead if the new norm is to further consolidate and flourish, and be the framework within which atrocity crime issues are effectively addressed in practice.
+It is particularly important that the states, and groups of states, that will matter most in the world of the twenty-first century-not just the United States, China, European Union, and Russia, but emerging major powers like the other 'BRICS' states, India, Brazil, and South Africa-stay so far as possible on the same page, not least when it comes to the most sensitive and difficult of all R2P issues, the use of coercive military force.

 There is no doubt that since initial consensus over how the Security Council should respond in Libya evaporated during the course of 2011 the major powers have struggled to do that.
-The P37 was seen by Russia, China and the other BRICS countries (all of whom, coincidentally, were sitting on the Council at the time) as profoundly over-reaching in translating a narrow civilian-protection mandate into a broad-ranging regime-change one, without giving the Council any serious opportunity for debate or argument, and without being willing to even explore possible diplomatic solutions which may, conceivably, have ended the conflict with fewer casualties and less of the mayhem than continues to this day.
-While it may not have been the only reason, the distrust that Libya engendered was certainly a very major reason for the Council's inability to reach agreement on any action at all in Syria even initially a condemnatory statement, let alone any more robust reactive measures - with terrible subsequent consequences.
+The P37 was seen by Russia, China, and the other BRICS countries (all of whom, coincidentally, were sitting on the Council at the time) as profoundly overreaching in translating a narrow civilian-protection mandate into a broad-ranging regime-change one, without giving the Council any serious opportunity for debate or argument, and without being willing to even explore possible diplomatic solutions which may, conceivably, have ended the conflict with fewer casualties and less of the mayhem than continues to this day.
+While it may not have been the only reason, the distrust that Libya engendered was certainly a very major reason for the Council's inability to reach agreement on any action at all in Syria-even initially a condemnatory statement, let alone any more robust reactive measures-with terrible subsequent consequences.

 Cooperation has not evaporated entirely in cases requiring tough international responses.
-The kind of commitment shown in supporting very robust peacekeeping operations in the Congo, Mali and Central African Republic has certainly been very different to the indifference or discord which characterized the reaction to Rwanda, Bosnia, Kosovo and so many other pre-R2P cases.
-But no full-scale coercive military mandate, applied against the wishes of the government of the state in question, has been endorsed by the Council since Libya, and it is important that a sense not develop that authorising such action is forever now beyond the pale.
-Although atrocity cases which satisfy all the necessary prudential criteria for the use of military force (as discussed in the section below on "R2P as a Reactive Framework") will necessarily be few and far between, it is all too unhappily likely that they will arise from time to time.
-It is crucial for the health of the international order that they be dealt with cooperatively, within the UN system, in the way that the R2P norm prescribes, and that
+The kind of commitment shown in supporting very robust peacekeeping operations in the Congo, Mali, and Central African Republic has certainly been very different to the indifference or discord which characterized the reaction to Rwanda, Bosnia, Kosovo, and so many other pre-R2P cases.
+But no full-scale coercive military mandate, applied against the wishes of the government of the state in question, has been endorsed by the Council since Libya, and it is important that a sense not develop that authorizing such action is forever now beyond the pale.
+Although atrocity cases which satisfy all the necessary prudential criteria for the use of military force (as discussed in the section in what follows on 'R2P as a Reactive Framework') will necessarily be few and far between, it is all too unhappily likely that they will arise from time to time.
+It is crucial for the health of the international order that they be dealt with cooperatively, within the UN system, in the way that the R2P norm prescribes, and that relevant international actors do not revert to the bad old days of either doing nothing at all, or taking appropriate action outside the authority of the UN Charter.